ShowYoungg/JournalApp/README.md

 # JournalApp

-This app is developed as a project as one of the requirements for Google African Challenge Scholarship Phase 1 titled #7daysCodeChallenge with ALC.
-This project is given by Andela Learning Community.
+This app is developed as a project as one of the requirements for Google African Challenge Scholarship Phase 1 titled #7daysCodeChallenge by ALC--Andela Learning Community.

 # Prerequisites
 Android Studio or the apk can be downloaded, install and run on Android devices.